mohdsuhaill/project-Job-Portal-frontend/README.md

 Design Phase:

  Sketch the layout of your application’s interface, focusing on usability and user experience.
-Use CSS frameworks like Bootstrap for a responsive design that adapts to various screen sizes.
+Use CSS frameworks like Twalind  for a responsive design that adapts to various screen sizes.

 Development Phase: